AstonCSS/astonhack-website-2026/README.md

 A hackathon is an event where teams of up to 4 people work together in order to complete a project within a certain time limit (normally 24 hours).

-This website has been created for the 10th annual hackathon.
+This website has been updated for the 11th annual hackathon.

 ## Tech Stack